zaanposni/discord-masz/README.md

 - You can visit your application at `127.0.0.1:5565`.
 You will see a login screen that will ask you to authenticate yourself using Discord OAuth2.
 - After authorizing your service to use your Discord account you will see your profile picture in the top right corner of the index page.
 - Check your browser cookies for the access token and execute the following request to register your discord guild in the backend: <br/>
-  `modPublicNotificationWebhook` and `modInternalNotificationWebhook` are used to send notification embeds to your moderation team and guild members - you can leave them empty.
+  `modPublicNotificationWebhook` and `modInternalNotificationWebhook` are used to send notification embeds to your moderation team and guild members - you can leave them empty. <br/>
+  Be sure to be logged in as a site_admin user defined in your `config.json` as only those are authorized to register new guilds
 ```bash
 curl --location --request POST '127.0.0.1:5565/api/v1/configs/<guildid>' \
 --header 'Content-Type: application/json' \